 The research abstract was published recently in an online supplement of the journal Sleep.

-Although decluttering may not be the immediate answer to your sleeping woes, the Alaska Sleep Clinic can be a next step.
+Although decluttering may not be the immediate answer to your sleeping woes, the Alaska Sleep Clinic can be the next step.

 In Soldotna...
 In Wasilla...
 In Fairbanks...
 In Anchorage...